deepinsight/insightface/web-demos/swapping_discord/README.md

 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swapd3.jpg" width="640"/>
 </div>
 5. After the enlargement is complete, we can simply use the ``INSwapper`` context menu to generate our portrait.
 Right click on the target image and then select ``Apps-INSwapper`` menu.
+Note that we can also use ``/setid`` command to change the default identity name.
 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swapd4.jpg" width="640"/>
 </div>